National park (Brazil): History

 The concept of "national park" was first defined in the 1934 forest code.

 The system of national parks started in 1937 with the creation of Itatiaia National Park.

 Another two national parks were created in 1939, then after a period of 20 years, the program of park creation was restarted in the late 1950s.

 The Ubajara National Park was created in 1959, protecting a limestone cave in the semi-arid caatinga biome of the north east.

 The Paulo Afonso and Sete Quedas national parks were created in 1948 and 1961 respectively to let visitors see exceptional waterfalls and rapids.
-Although all countries define national parks as permanent, Brazil violated this principal and submerged the features under the dams of hydroelectric power plants.
+Although all countries define national parks as permanent, Brazil violated this principle and submerged the features under the dams of hydroelectric power plants.

 The forest code was revised in 1965 to cover all types of native vegetation, not just "forests".

-National parks and the newly defined biological reserves were defined as having the goal of "protecting exceptional natural attributes, reconciling the full protection of flora, fauna and natural beauties with the use for educational, recreational and scientific purposes."
+National parks and the newly defined biological reserves were defined as having the goal of "protecting exceptional natural attributes, reconciling the full protection of flora, fauna and natural beauties with the use for educational, recreational and scientific purposes".

 Under the 1934 and 1965 codes the parks and other conservation units have been created by executive decree.

 As a result, Congress has tended not to give strong support to the parks, but they have been protected against ongoing congressional attempts to shrink or eliminate the parks.

 Many of the parks have their origins in federal or state forestry reserves used for a variety of research or conservation purposes, then donated to the federal government to become national parks.

 The effect of this random development was that by the late 1970s many of the parks were near coastal population centres.

 The Emas, Chapada dos Veadeiros, Brasília and Araguaia parks were in the interior, but situated where they could be used for leisure by government workers in Brasilia, which had become the national capital in 1960.

 The Amazônia National Park was created in 1974 on the Tapajós River, the first in the Amazon.

 It was designed to be accessible via the trans-Amazonian highway, which ran through the park.

 By 1978 there were eighteen national parks, of which nine were in the coastal Atlantic Forest biome near to large cities, typically including a monumental feature as the main attraction.